 Before you test, there are things you can be doing to further your search.
 Check your state laws to see if you have access to your original birth certificate.
 A handful of states have changed their laws so adoptees can obtain their birth information.
 If you live in one of those states, you may not need to go any further.
 Next, put your info on all the top adoption registries.
-You’ll want to use Reunion Registry, ISRR.org, and your state’s adoption registry.
-Then you need to get your non-identifying information, if you don’t have it already, from the agency or state who handled your adoption.
+You’ll want to use the Reunion Registry and your state’s adoption registry.
+Then, you need to get your non-identifying information, if you don’t have it already, from the agency or state who handled your adoption.
 Non-id info will include general information about your parents and sometimes your grandparents.
 There should be a physical description, approximate age, educational background, etc.

-Up until about two years ago I thought that in order to find someone using DNA, that specific person had to have tested.
+Up until about two years ago, I thought that to find someone using DNA, that specific person had to have tested.
 Thankfully, that isn’t the case.
 Once you submit the test, it takes several weeks to process.
 When your test is finished, you will receive a list of matches.
 You want to look at close cousin matches, usually first and second cousin.
-The test measures how many centimorgans you share with someone per a number of DNA segments.
+The test measures how many centimorgans you share with someone per number of DNA segments.
 Based on that, the test predicts a relationship.
 While it is possible to have a parent/child match right out of the gate, that is usually not the case.
 You will need to explore the public family trees of your closest matches.
 You can compare your non-id info with the people on those trees that fit into the time frame around your birth.
 You can use birth and death records, as well as property records and background checks, to fill in your family tree and provide contact info for relatives.
 Even if your matches are more distant, you still may have the info you need.

 If you have to contact one of your matches for further information, tread lightly.
 I suggest taking screenshots of their trees beforehand.
 I would not mention adoption if it can be avoided.
 Family secrets abound in genealogy research, so people tend to clam up when they hear the word adoption.
 Your goal is to get all the info you can from them, without scaring them off.

 Sometimes it takes a lot of time and patience to methodically work through all the information.
-If you find yourself overwhelmed, take a break and clear your head.
+If you find yourself overwhelmed, take a break, and clear your head.
 If you need help, seek it out.
 There are websites and Facebook pages dedicated to adoptees and DNA results.
 The people there can help you.
 If your matches aren’t as good as you had hoped, don’t get discouraged.
 New people are testing every day.
 Keep watching for new matches.
-I’ve heard plenty of stories where people who had tested months earlier found a new match in their email that turned out to be their parent.
+I’ve heard plenty of stories where people who had tested months earlier found a new match in their email that turned out to be their parents.